-All nursing and general education (support) courses must be completed with a "C" or better in order to progress.
+All nursing courses must be completed with an 80% or greater and general education (support) courses must be completed with a "C" or better in order to progress.
 Courses not designated as "NU" may be taken prior to entering the Nursing Program.
 However, taking such courses does not guarantee entry to the Nursing Program.